adrianmuzzi/Man-Horse-Scripts/README.md

 Edge Profile Managment and admin shortcuts.

 ## [Cross Counter](./CrossCounter/)
-*Cross Counter* is for making fast changes to user profiles in a Microsoft 365 tenant with the MgGraph powershell module.
+*Cross Counter* is for performing admin tasks with the MgGraph powershell module.
 At a glance:
+ - Quickly access user accounts with a TAP
+ - Reset user passwords.
  - Edit user profile information such as name/location/phone number/email etc.
- - Reset user passwords.
  - Edit users' M365 group memberships.
  - Make profile changes to *all* the users in a tenant at once.

 ## [HiJinx](./HiJinx/)
-*HiJinx* rips account login data from Chromium browsers like Chrome and Edge.
+*HiJinx* rips account login data from Chrome, Edge and most other Chromium browsers.

 ## [Still in Development:](./Dev/)